Emotional Recovery: 10 Emotions You Will Experience During Addiction and Recovery

 800-785-0495

 Recovery can be an emotional time.
 According to the National Institute on Drug Abuse, one of the first consequences of using drugs is an emotional change.
-It is one of the key ways drugs impact your brain.
+It’s one of the key ways drugs impact your brain.

-During both addiction and recovery you will undoubtedly experience a riot of emotions.
+During both addiction and recovery you will undoubtedly experience a wide range of emotions.
 Most people experience some of the more common negative emotions, particularly when they are in withdrawal.

 1. Anxiety

-Anxiety is a fight of flight feeling.
-Without drugs it is a response to a dangerous situation.
+Anxiety is a fight or flight feeling.
+Without drugs, it’s your body’s natural response to a dangerous situation.
 Unfortunately, with drug involvement, your body can go into this response without provocation.
 Many people experience anxiety when they think about not having the drug they are addicted to or not being able to get it.

 2. Paranoia

 Paranoia is a side effect of many drugs and drug withdrawal.
 This feeling makes you think that someone or something is out to get you.
 It could be the vague feeling that people are talking about you or something more substantial such as your family or friends are plotting against you.
-Another popular form of paranoia when doing or while you are in withdrawal is that you will be caught by the police.
+Another paranoid thought you might experience is that you will be caught by the police.

 3. Depression

-Depression is a reaction to drugs that cause euphoria leaving your system.
 Many people who come off drugs that make you happy experience a deep depression due to the neurological changes that addiction causes.
-Depression is a dark feeling that often leads to suicidal thoughts or feelings.
+Depression is a dark feeling that can lead to suicidal thoughts or feelings.
 Depression is one of the most common feelings during drug withdrawal.
 It is important to seek treatment before the depression becomes a permanent issue.

 4. Fear